-This pen ships with the standard feed flow, which works with most popular drawing inks and paints.
-You can order the rich flow large nib feed, which is designed for especially thick inks and paints, such as traditional India ink and acrylic paint.
-We suggest you try the standard flow feed first, and if that doesn't work, step up to the rich flow feed.
+This pen ships with the Standard feed flow, which works with most popular drawing inks and paints.
+You can order the Rich flow feed for especially thick inks and paints, such as traditional India ink and acrylic paint.
+You can also order the Thin flow feed for thinner fountain pen inks, such as De Atramentis.
+We suggest you try the Standard flow feed first.

 Polishing Sketch nibs